Google Street View in Africa

-Presently, in Africa, Google Street View can be seen in parts of Botswana, Uganda, South Africa, Kenya, Eswatini, Lesotho, Senegal, Ghana, Tunisia, Nigeria, Rwanda, the Canary Islands of Spain, and Egypt's landmarks.
+Currently, in Africa, Google Street View can be seen in parts of Botswana, Uganda, South Africa, Kenya, Eswatini, Lesotho, São Tomé and Príncipe, Senegal, Ghana, Tunisia, Nigeria, Rwanda, Namibia, the Canary Islands of Spain, and Egypt's landmarks.

 Background

 On September 1, 2009, Google announced that it started collecting images in South Africa for Google Maps Street View.
 Google is currently driving around South Africa in Toyota Priuses, taking photographs of locations in the cities of Johannesburg, Pretoria, Cape Town, Port Elizabeth, Durban and East London.
 Google Trikes are also being used for the first time to map popular tourist destinations, such as the scenic Chapman's Peak Drive and Table Mountain in Cape Town, Soccer City in Johannesburg, and the new Moses Mabhida Stadium in Durban.

 Images of South Africa were made available on Google Street View on June 8, 2010.

 On December 8, 2010, more locations in South Africa were added.
 These were mostly rural and main roads, as well as a much larger coverage of the Limpopo province.
 After the update, the borders of South Africa's neighboring countries could be reached.

 On November 27, 2012, Botswana was added.

 On March 18, 2013, Tanzania was added.

 On April 23, 2013, Lesotho was added.

 On September 20, 2013, Eswatini was added.

 On April 21, 2014, more locations in Lesotho and Botswana were added.

 On September 9, 2014, landmarks in Egypt were added.

 On February 18, 2014, more locations in South Africa were added.

 On May 6, 2015, Madagascar was added.

 On September 15, 2015, landmarks in Kenya were added.

 On October 8, 2015, Uganda was added.

 On February 8, 2017, Ghana, Senegal and landmarks in Uganda were added.

 On March 18, 2017, Tunisia was added.

 On July 27, 2017, Nigeria was added.

 On July 25, 2018, landmarks in Nigeria were added.

 On October 4, 2018, Kenya was added.

 On July 24, 2019, more locations in Nigeria were added.

 In October 2022, more locations in Kenya were added.
 More locations were also added in Senegal and Nigeria.
 Later in the same month, the first official footage was added for Rwanda was added, this can be only be found in the capital Kigali for now.
 All four of these countries used a generation four camera to take the footage with.

+On June 4, 2025, Namibia was added.